8 Must-See Attractions on Gozo – Malta

 Map

-two people dip their feet at a golden beach
+two people dipping their feet on a golden beach in Gozo

 4. The salt basins of Xwejni